Are you planning a vacation to Disneyland Resort in California? Find out how many days to see Disneyland for the best vacation!

-It’s easy to spend and arm and a leg buying souvenirs at Disneyland.
-We’ve been shocked how quickly items add up!
+It’s easy to spend an arm and a leg buying souvenirs at Disneyland.
+We’ve been shocked at how quickly items add up!

-This is also a fun way to bring a bit of magic at your hotel.
+This is also a fun way to bring a bit of magic to your hotel.
 Just say it’s a treat from Mickey!

-And I’ve picked up Disney themed candy and treats at my local grocery store and brought on our trip.
+And I’ve picked up Disney-themed candy and treats at my local grocery store and brought them on our trip.

 But, I do recommend eating in the Parks at least a few times.
 We’ve found the food portions at Disneyland to be pretty big so you can definitely share with your family.

 We like sharing a Dole Whip before it melts!
 And grabbing some yummy treats from Bing Bong’s Sweet Shop!

 If you are looking to save money at Disneyland, you can easily skip Genie Plus.
 It’s definitely more of a luxury that saves you time.